brunocalza/cache-replacement-policies/README.md

 - Clock

+## TODOS

+- Make node generic
+- Refactor all implemenations to use generic node
+- Refactor FIFO and LRU to use remove
+- Refactor APIs for error handling
+- Make policies private?
+- Implement Clock Replacement Policy

 ## First In First Out policy

 Evicts the elements in the order that they were added to the cache policer